prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 #### Step 4: Make a bid request
 {:.no_toc}

-The `fetchDemand` method makes a bid request to the prebid server.
+The `fetchDemand` method makes a bid request to the Prebid Server.
 You should use the version of the `fetchDemand` which returns the targeting keywords in the callback.
 Later you will construct the IMA ad request using these keywords.

 #### Step 5: Generate GAM Instream URI